linan7788626/hackday_03112016/README.md

 # hackday_03112016
-Some results for hackday at SLAC
+Some results for the hackday at SLAC

+Hi Hackers, here are the code we use for extracting images from Illustris simulations, I will upload the documents of the code later.